iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 Additionally, there are a few special kind of files created by certain [DVC commands](/doc/command-reference):

-- Files ending with the `.dvc` extension are placeholders to version data files and directories.
+- Files ending with the `.dvc` extension are placeholders to track data files and directories.
 A <abbr>DVC project</abbr> usually has one [`.dvc` file](#dvc-files) per large data file or dataset directory being tracked.